 The vast majority of dissolved impurities in modern water supplies are ions such as calcium, sodium, chlorides, etc. The deionization process removes ions from water via ion exchange.
 Positively charged ions (cations) and negatively charged ions (anions) are exchanged for hydrogen (H+) and hydroxyl (OH-) ions, respectively, due to the resin's greater affinity for other ions.
-The ion exchanges process occurs on the binding sites of the resin beads.
+The ion exchange process occurs on the binding sites of the resin beads.
 Once depleted of exchange capacity, the resin bed is regenerated with concentrated acid and caustic which strips away accumulated ions through physical displacement, leaving hydrogen or hydroxyl ions in their place.

 Deionizers exist in four basic forms: disposable cartridges, portable exchange tanks, automatic units, and continuous units.
 A two-bed system employs separate cation and anion resin beds.
 Mixed-bed deionizers utilize both resins in the same vessel.
 The highest quality water is produced by mixed-bed deionizers, while two-bed deionizers have a larger capacity.
 Continuous deionizers, mainly used in labs for polishing, do not require regeneration.

 TESTING Dl WATER QUALITY

 Water quality from deionizers varies with the type of resins used, feed water quality, flow, efficiency of regeneration, remaining capacity, etc. Because of these variables, it is critical in many Dl water applications to know the precise quality.
 Resistivity/ conductivity is the most convenient method for testing Dl water quality.
 Deionized pure water is a poor electrical conductor, having a resistivity of 18.2 million ohm-cm (18.2 megohm) and conductivity of 0.055 microsiemens.
 It is the amount of ionized substances (or salts) dissolved in the water which determines water's ability to conduct electricity.
 Therefore, resistivity and its inverse, conductivity, are good general purpose quality parameters.

 In-line Monitor/controllers are generally used in the more demanding Dl water applications.
 Increased accuracy is realized since the degrading effect of carbon dioxide on high purity water is avoided by use of an in-line sensor (cell).
-This same degradation of ultra pure water is the reason there are no resistivity calibration standard solutions (as with conductivity instruments).
+This same degradation of ultrapure water is the reason there are no resistivity calibration standard solutions (as with conductivity instruments).
 Electronic sensor substitutes are normally used to calibrate resistivity Monitor/controllers.

-Myron L® manufactures a variety of in-line instruments, including resistivity monitor/controllers which are designed specifically for Dl water.
-Seven resistivity ranges are available from 0-200 KW to 0-20 MW to suit any Dl water application: 0-20 megohm, 0-10 megohm, 0-5 megohm, 0-2 megohm, 0-1 megohm, 0-500 kilohm, and 0-200 kilohm.
+Myron L® Company manufactures a variety of in-line instruments, including resistivity Monitor/controllers which are designed specifically for Dl water.
+Seven resistivity ranges are available to suit any Dl water application: 0-20 megohm, 0-10 megohm, 0-5 megohm, 0-2 megohm, 0-1 megohm, 0-500 kilohm, and 0-200 kilohm.
 Temperature compensation is automatic and achieved via a dual thermistor circuit.
-All models contain an internal adjustable set point, piezo alarm connectors and a heavy-duty 10 amp relay circuit which can be used to control an alarm, valves, pump, etc. Available options include 4-20 milliamp output, 3 sensor input, 3 range capability and temperature.
+Monitor/controller models contain an internal adjustable set point, piezo alarm connectors and a heavy-duty 10 amp relay circuit which can be used to control an alarm, valves, pump, etc. Available options include 4-20 milliamp output, 3 sensor input, 3 range capability and temperature.
 Internal electronic sensor substitutes are standard on all Monitor/controllers.

 Other products and companies referred to herein are trademarks or registered trademarks of their respective companies.

-**Prices subject to change without notice.**
+**Prices, images and specifications subject to change without notice.**

 For your convenience, we accept these credit cards: